Pulmonary Rehabilitation Program

-Creating a COPD management plan is a useful way for patients to take an active role in managing their disease.
-There are different types of management plans, but a typical plan will include tools that can help patients to:
+Creating a COPD management plan is a useful way for you to take an active role in managing your disease.
+There are different types of management plans, but a typical plan will include tools that can help you:1

-- Keep a record of their daily symptoms
+- Keep a record of your daily symptoms

 - Prepare for emergencies

-How can patients cope with the emotional impact of COPD?
+How can people cope with the emotional impact of COPD?

 Most people living with COPD have a range of feelings and emotions about their disease.
-Sometimes these emotions can be hard to cope with, and may feel overwhelming.
-As part of the pulmonary rehabilitation program, patients learn how to deal with these feelings in a healthy way.
-In many cases, they have a chance to take part in counseling or support groups to connect with other COPD patients who are working through their own similar feelings.
+Sometimes, these emotions can be hard to cope with and may feel overwhelming.
+As part of pulmonary rehab, you can learn how to deal with these feelings in a healthy way.
+You may be able to take part in counseling or support groups to connect with others with COPD who are working through their own similar feelings.